 07.Plage Des Salins

-Good to Know: The seafood at Plage Des Salins tastes best when you secure a table on the edge of the outdoor terrace overlooking the beachfront.
+Good to Know: The seafood at Plage Des Salins tastes best when paired with the direct sea views from the edge of the terrace.

 © Photo Credits: Clubs Les Palmiers